kraudy/IBM-i-pipeline/README.md

 So, this is the simplest ibm i project that you can make, no source code for now.

 In the ibm i project explorer select the empty dir and create the configuration files, it automaitcally creates two files: `.gitignore` and `.iproj.json`.
+Here you go [Create new project](https://ibm.github.io/vscode-ibmi-projectexplorer/#/pages/projectExplorer/create-new-project)

 .gitignore
 ```bash